 To get rid of medications that are no longer needed or have expired:

 If you cannot return the medication, check the label or package insert to see if the medication should be thrown out in the garbage or flushed down the toilet.
 If you are not sure, ask your care team.
-If it is safe to put it in the trash, take the medication out of the container.
-Mix the medication with cat litter, dirt, coffee grounds, or other unwanted substance.
+If it is safe to put it in the trash, empty the medication out of the container.
+Mix it with cat litter, dirt, coffee grounds, or another unwanted substance.
 Seal the mixture in a bag or container.
 Put it in the trash.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.